vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 the drug goes to the bod and brain. <br>
 I don't feel grief or fear or pain, <br>
 and the thought of my last fall hides.

+At mid night to my Lord I ask <br>
+what is the new path when I fall. <br>
+Low says: "You'll give to Me it all, <br>
+and let go of it.
+That's your task."